kmh4500/haml/README.md

    <article type="editorial" keyword="the impact of AI on jobs" format="opinion" tone="persuasive">
    ```

-### Summary:
-The `<article>` tag provides a flexible framework for generating various types of written content, from casual blog posts to formal news articles.
-By adjusting the attributes, you can tailor the structure, focus, and tone of the content to suit different audiences and purposes.

 ### 3. `<agent>`
 Defines each participant (agent) in the conversation, including their name, behavior, stake, and the model they will use.